 - WOW!
 Wade Oval Wednesdays: Residents and visitors descend on Wade Oval every Wednesday in the summer for Cleveland's favorite free summer concert series.
 WOW! runs mid June though the end of August and draws 5,000 attendees weekly for a diverse array of musical entertainment, a wine and beer tent, food tents and trucks, movie nights, movie nights, and family fun activities.

-To learn more about sponsorship opportunities, or to support UCI’s ongoing public events, contact Liz Lewis (216) 707-5029 or email@example.com or make a donation.
+To learn more about current sponsorship opportunities, or to support UCI’s ongoing public events, click on the links below or contact John Morrison at firstname.lastname@example.org

 Access to education for people of all ages is an important component of our work.
 UCI offers four arts infused, experiential education programs, in partnership with more than 20 museum and community organization partners.
 The programs reach more than 20,000 people – Pre-Kindergarten through senior adult learners – annually: